 In May 2014, the Thai Supreme Court upheld a guilty verdict in a lese majeste case that revolved around comments made about King Mongkut (Rama IV), who reigned from 1851 to 1868.
 The court ruled that “defaming the former king can affect the current king.”

-In August 2014, a Bangkok taxi driver was prosecuted for comments deemed derogatory of the monarchy.
+In August 2014, a Bangkok taxi driver was prosecuted for comments deemed derogatory to the monarchy.
 The taxi driver had been discussing politics with a passenger in his cab.
 The passenger recorded the driver’s comments on a mobile phone and handed them to the police.
 The taxi driver was sentenced to five years in jail which was then halved for pleading guilty.

 In 2015, lese majeste charges were brought against a man relating to comments and images he’d posted online about the king’s dog, named Tong Daeng.